-There are plenty of reasons why people get into playing Fantasy Football.
-Maybe you’re just looking to spice up how you follow the Premier League.
-An office mini league might be the talk of the office and you’d like to get involved.
-You may even just be a big fan of stats, and want to put that knowledge to good use.
+There are plenty of reasons why people get into playing Premier League Fantasy Football.
+Maybe you’re just looking to spice up how you follow the Premier League, or an FPL mini league might be the talk of the office and you’d like to get involved.
+You might even just be a big fan of stats, and want to put that knowledge to good use.

-If you’ve signed up to FPL for the first time, or if you’re a lapsed player that wants to get back into the game, there’s plenty of information to take in.
+If you’ve signed up to FPL (Fantasy Premier League) for the first time, or if you’re a lapsed player that wants to get back into the game, there’s plenty of information to take in.

-So, to find the info you need here’s a full guide to FPL – how to play, what each feature does, common strategies, and more.
+So, to find the info you need here’s a guide to FPL – how to play, what everything does, common strategies, and more.

 How do I pick my FPL team?